5 Tips on How to Thrive as a Highly Sensitive Person

 Sunny room with three large windows, couch, table and multiple green houseplants representing the importance of doing what nourishes you as an HSP.
 HSP therapy in Western Mass can support doing things that are nourishing.
 01267 | 01060 | 01007

 As a Highly Sensitive Person, you will get overwhelmed and overstimulated, as much as you protect your time and are mindful of your schedule.

-When that happens, you can turn to the things that nourish you.
+For this reason, it’s important to know what you can turn to that will nourish you.
 What excites you?
 What makes you feel alive?
 What textures are soothing to you?
 What music calms you down?
 What scents are energizing?
 Find out what those are and engage with them often.

-4. Practice grounding
+4. Practice grounding techniques

 Hands holding a small green plant in soil above leaves on the ground below representing the importance of grounding yourself.
 Working with an HSP therapist in Western Mass can support keeping yourself grounded.
 01267 | 01060 | 01007

-This can be your favorite guided meditation, body awareness exercises, or holding a cup of tea.
+There are many ways to practice grounding techniques.
+It could be your favorite guided meditation, body awareness exercises, or present time grounding.
+The simplest is just noticing your feet, the part of your body that grounds you to the earth.
 Some people like to imagine a protective shield around themselves so they can really monitor what energy they are taking in.
-Whatever it is, practice it regularly so that it becomes second-nature to you.

 5. Trust yourself and know that it’s possible to thrive as a Highly Sensitive Person